tristanjudd/csgames_chatbot/README.md

 CS Games chatbot challenge <br />

+Team: Code-Blooded

+Execution: simply open the index.html file in a Chrome browser and interact with the chatbot!

 <br />
 User story 1 :<br />
 Chatbot says : Hello, I am MediBot.
 I am here to assist you in finding help for your medical problems.
 What symptoms are you experiencing?<br />